About A Guy: Thomas McDonell

 When you were going through all the footage and even watching the film now, was there a certain quote or piece of footage that really stood out to you?

 Matt: The thing that was a big break-through for me was the color footage of German swing kids.
 The story of the German swing kids is the most moving to me because it was the story of how pop culture and politics collide.
 These young people were smuggling American music and culture as a way of expressing themselves but also as a subversive tactic to resist the Nazi regime.
 It's so punk.
-I also love the quote, "Before Pearl Harbor I was playing with paper dolls, after Pearl Harbor I never played with dolls again."
-And there's also this quote towards the end of the film, from a letter to the editor for Seventeen Magazine, that says, "I love being seventeen.
+There's also this quote towards the end of the film, from a letter to the editor for Seventeen Magazine, that says, "I love being seventeen.
 I wish I could stay this age for awhile.
 Seventeen is that perfect spot between adolescence, which means you're going somewhere, and adulthood which means you're on the downgrade."

 Jon: [laughs] I'm totally downgraded!
 I love the quote, "My world is speedy and they're old."
 That's from a book called Middletown, which is about this couple who went to a town in the midwest for a year in the 1920s and reported what they found.
 But, my favorite bit, is the footage of the Chicago swing jamboree in 1938 with 200,000 kids going mental.
 And it was an integrated audience, which is amazing, because black American music was incredibly important.

 Jason: You know what's wild, and it just occurred to me, is that it blows my mind that you [Jon] wrote this book without seeing a lot of this stuff.
 The book and the movie, they're companion pieces in a way.
 Jon wrote this book without having seen a lot of it and Matt made that possible.